 The People's Republic of China prohibits reincarnation without prior permission of the government.
 The 14-part regulation issued by the State Administration for Religious Affairs is aimed at limiting the influence of Tibet’s exiled god-king, the Dalai Lama, and at preventing the re-incarnation of the revered monk without approval from Beijing. source

 Jean Paul Getty (1892-1976) was one of the wealthiest man in the world.
 In 1966 the Guinness Book of Records named him as the wealthiest man on the planet with a fortune of $1.2 billion ($9.1 billion in 2017).
-He earned his fortune in the oil business, and in 1996 The Wealthy 100ranked him as the 67th richest American who ever lived.
-Continue reading →
+He earned his fortune in the oil business, and in 1996 The Wealthy 100 ranked him as the 67th...
+Continue Reading →

 Ritalin has only been available since the 1950's, but people have had difficulty with Attention Deficit Disorder (ADD) forever.
 Inventor Hugo Gernsback offered his solution for highly-distractable people when he invented The Isolator in 1925.
 Resembling the first appearance of Iron Man, The Isolator was a combination of a gas mask and a diving helmet....
 Continue Reading →

 From 1940 to 1945, if you wanted to acquire radioactive material in Germany, you didn't have to engage in cloak-and-dagger shenanigans; you simply had to go to the nearest pharmacy and purchase a tube of Doramad toothpaste.
 Doramad was produced with small quantities of radioactive thorium.
 This wasn't a manufacturing accident; it was an intentional...
 Continue Reading →